marissakirjonen/informationSecurity/h2-SpiderWebs.md

 ### Summary of A06:2021 – Vulnerable and Outdated Components

 #### Vulnerabilities can arise when:
-- Poor knowledge of versions of all components you use (client- and server-side).
+- Poor knowledge of versions of all components you use: not running the newest version makes you vulnerable to attacks
-- Vulnerable/out-of-date software.
 - Scanning for vulnerabilities is not regularly done.
-- Upgrading the platform is not done.
 - Devs don't test the compatibility of updated, upgraded, or patched libraries.
-- Components’ configurations are not secured.

 #### Prevention methods: patch management
-- Remove unused dependencies, unnecessary features, components, files, and documentation.
+- Remove unused features.
-- Use official sources over secure links and signed packages (reduces risk of malicious components attached).
+- Use official sources over secure links and signed packages (reduces the risk of malicious components attached).
-- Monitor unmaintained/unpatched libraries and components for older versions.
-- Use e.g., OWASP Dependency Check to inventory (record and track) versions of client- and server-side components (e.g., libraries) and their dependencies.
+- Inventory (record and track) versions used.
-- Monitor sources e.g., Common Vulnerability and Exposures (CVE) and National Vulnerability Database (NVD) for vulnerabilities.
+- Monitor sources for vulnerabilities, e.g., Common Vulnerability and Exposures (CVE) and National Vulnerability Database (NVD)
-- Automate process with software composition analysis tools.
 - Utilize email alerts for security vulnerabilities in components in use.

 #### Reference: